GzlMorales/Lab1-Introduction/logbook/	 Gonzalo-logbook-lab1.md

 # Lab 1 | Introduction to MATLAB - Image rotation & shearing | 16/01/2025 | Notes

+> Please note: notes and learnings on the operations carried out can often be found in the comments within the code snippets.
+This is done this way to enable for as little code snippet interruptions as possible, while keeping a synchronized view of the learnings and reflections.

 ## Loading the test image:

 ```matlab